alisnic/nyny/README.md

 - `status` - allows you to set the status of the response (ex: `status 403`)
 - `redirect_to` - sets the response to redirect (ex: `redirect_to 'http://google.com'`)

-And that's pretty much it.
-Didn't I tell you that __Frankie__ is very simple?

 ### Filters

-Unlike __Sinatra__, __Frankie__ supports only "generic" before and after filters.
+Unlike Sinatra, Frankie supports only "generic" before and after filters.
 This means that you can't execute a filter depending on a URL pattern.

     class App < Frankie::App
         before do